sjdv1982/seamless/silk.md

 and if converted as below.

 NO SUPPORT FOR "default", THIS IS NOT PART OF SILK SCHEMA!
+UPDATE: Silk.constructor will generate a constructor based on a schema, including "default" and "order"

 Seamless will implement its own $ref resolver for $refs that start with SEAMLESS.
 These are provided by the central schema registry